 - (1) The applicable Dilawri Tenant is the lead tenant for Dixie Auto Mall until July 2030.
 A Dixie Auto Mall sub-tenant that formerly operated a Hyundai dealership moved from the premises at the end of the second quarter of 2019.
 In the third quarter of 2020, the Dilawri Tenant that operates the Harley Davidson dealership moved into the vacated Toyota dealership location.
 In addition, the Dilawri Tenant that operated the Nissan Truck dealership moved from the premises during the fourth quarter of 2020.
-As of the date of the AIF, the premises were leased but unoccupied; however, this change does not affect the terms of the applicable Dilawri Lease. - (2) The REIT has a leasehold interest in this Property. - (3) The REIT has leased this property to a tenant unrelated to the Dilawri Group. - (4) Lexus Laval was acquired by the REIT on March 1, 2021. - (5) Does not include 3 vehicle compound facilities/unimproved lands that were acquired as part of the portfolio of Properties acquired from Mierins Auto Group on December 12, 2018.
-Also does not include the vehicle compound facility that is adjoined to Abbotsford VW.
+As of the date of the AIF, the premises were leased but unoccupied and are being used for ancillary purposes; however, this change does not affect the terms of the applicable Dilawri Leases. - (2) The REIT holds a leasehold interest in this Property. - (3) The REIT holds both the freehold and leasehold interests in this Property. - (4) The REIT has leased this property to a tenant unrelated to the Dilawri Group. - (5) Sherbrooke Honda and Magog Honda were acquired by the REIT on January 17, 2022.
+Walkley Road, a small parcel of land in Ottawa, ON, was purchased in February 2022 as part of a strategic acquisition.
+Tesla Québec and Tesla Barrie were acquired by the REIT on February 25, 2022.
+The REIT acquired the freehold interest in the approximately 2.15 acres of land underlying Langley Acura on January 21, 2022 so that it now owns both the freehold and leasehold interest in those lands. - (6) Does not include 3 vehicle compound facilities/unimproved lands that were acquired as part of the portfolio of Properties acquired from Mierins Auto Group on December 12, 2018.
+Also does not include the vehicle compound facility that is adjoined to Abbotsford VW. - (7) Does not include 2022 acquisitions.